compsci-adl/Constitution/src/constitution.typ

 == General membership <membership.general>

-General membership in the Club is open to any current undergraduate or postgraduate student at the University of Adelaide who:
+General membership in the Club is open to anyone who:

 + pays the membership fee as determined under @membership.fee; and